gekitsu/bouldering-for-beginners/buying_your_first_shoes.md

 Expect this to feel more painful than just having the shoes on, but it should still be a bearable (if not really *fun*) sensation.

 <!--* the big difficulty is to discern pain of not being used to this sensation (you will get used to it) and pain from trying to fit your feet into too small shoes (you will/should not get used to this)-->
-The big difficulty in this process is to discern the pain of not being used to the sensation of wearing a snugly fitting shoe and the pain from having your feet in shoes that are too small.
+The big difficulty in this process is to tell apart the pain of not being used to the sensation of wearing a snugly fitting shoe and the pain from having your feet in shoes that are too small.
 You will get used to the former relatively quick, but you will (or should) not get used to the latter.
 Having to make a decision that will hold up after you get used to having snugly fitted climbing shoes on your feet, while not yet being used to it, is what makes your first pair of shoes tricky.

 <!--* almost every climber i know has a story of that one pair of too small shoes they bought – maybe try not to make these your first pair (anonymous quotes from discord members?)-->
 Many climbers have a story about that one pair of shoes where they opted for a half size too small.
-It’s definitely not an uncommon problem in one’s ongoing quest to find out what we can wear – but maybe try not to make your first pair the one where you went a step too far.
+It’s definitely not an uncommon problem in the ongoing quest to find out what we can wear – but maybe try not to make your first pair the one where you went a step too far.

 (anonymous discord member quotes go here)